-Having a clear goal for getting your MBA is a must.
+Having a clear goal for business school is a must

 It’s not enough to say that you want to get your MBA to switch careers or make more money — you need to know what you want to do after graduating, why the MBA will help you get there, and how your background has helped prepare you to get that new job (however non-traditional that background may be).
 Of course, your plans might change once you get to school, but you need to show that you have thought through this decision and that getting an MBA is important to reaching your goals.

 “We’re trying to understand your story and why you want an MBA.
 What’s been your thought process?
 And what are your goals after (the program)?”
 Mulligan said.